Skip to main content

 Customised classification scheme aligned to your organisation's context and applicable regulatory requirements, with handling guidance for each level.

-Data Flow Mapping (Leadership)
+Data Flow Mapping (Board oversight)

 Visual diagrams showing how information flows between systems, teams, and external parties, identifying control points and risk exposure areas.